 - How far in advance of the expiration date of my study should I submit the materials for a continuing review?

 The IRB suggests that you submit any materials at least two meeting cycles (6-8 weeks) before the study expires.
-Please refer to the deadlines and respective IRB meetings to make this determination.

 - I just realized that my study has expired, what do I do?